 25. Ride a seesaw.
 Do it while she’s still young enough to enjoy bouncing around with her dad, but old enough to appreciate just how silly it looks.

-26. Take a yoga class together.
+26. Do yoga together.
 Centering mind, body and spirit are helpful consequences of doing a few vinyasas and downward-facing dogs, but the true benefit of fathers and daughters doing yoga together is the quality time spent.
+Don't forget to buy your mat!

 27. Explore the world.
 Family vacations are perfect for getting away from the usual day-to-day grind of school and work schedules.
 Traveling to a new city or town allows fathers and daughters to experience and see things with fresh perspectives.

 29. Attend a Minecraft convention.
-Or, really, any fan event that lets father and daughter share something that they both enjoy.
+Or, really, any fan event that will let a father and daughter share something that they both enjoy.

 30. Have “the other talk.”
-Because it’s important for any self-possessed young girl to grow up understanding that Beyoncé is the Queen, no matter what anyone says.
+Because any self-possessed young girl needs to grow up understanding that Beyoncé is the Queen, no matter what anyone says.

 Feature photo: iStock